opil/documentation/docs/admin/OPIL/opil_server.md

 ![hmi_floor_plan_upload.PNG](./img/hmi_floor_plan_upload.PNG)

 Click the Browse button, and find the `demo_map.png` file you downloaded in the beginning of this guide.
+This image is only for visualization, so you can use the original image.
 Next, give a name for the layout and fill out the scale and offset values that were already calculated for the layout:

 ![hmi_floor_plan_scale.PGN](./img/hmi_floor_plan_scale.PNG)